Skip to main content

 • Developing critical collaboration, problem-solving, and communication skills

 Data4All is open to high school sophomores, juniors, and seniors who have completed Algebra 1.
-The program lasts 8 weeks, with students meeting on Saturdays near the University of Chicago campus.
+The program lasts 8 weeks, with students meeting on Saturdays at the University of Chicago campus.

 WORKSHOP OVERVIEW

-Collaborators from the Data Science Institute, the Office of Civic Engagement, Argonne National Laboratory, and the Center for Spatial Data Science have developed a bridge workshop aimed at bridging the transition from introductory computer science classes to data science research.
-The workshop will introduce students to the data science research lifecycle, essential computational skills needed for data analysis and visualization, and provide training on how to communicate their findings.
-The workshop will focus on creating a continuous learning environment from students’ structured classroom studies to more experimental, inquiry-driven research work in small groups.
+The Data4All High School Bridge Workshop was developed to serve as a transition from introductory computer science classes to data science research.
+The workshop introduces students to the data science research lifecycle, essential computational skills needed for data analysis and visualization, and provides training on how to communicate their findings.
+The workshop focuses on creating a continuous learning environment from students’ structured classroom studies to more experimental, inquiry-driven research work in small groups.
 Read more about the March 2021 inaugural workshop here.

 Two students sit next to one another.
 Both are looking at a laptop, and one is pointing to something on the screen.